Instantly vs Clay: Comparison of Two Platforms

 Clay finds and enriches your prospect data.
 Instantly sends the emails.
 One builds the list; the other works it.
 They're often used together, not instead of each other, which makes a direct comparison tricky.

-But the real question behind this search isn't "which one is better."
-It's broader:
+But the real questions behind this search are broader:

 • Do you need better data on your prospects, or better infrastructure to reach them?

-• Does your team have someone technical enough to build enrichment workflows, or do they need something they can use immediately?
+• Does your team need someone technical enough to build enrichment workflows, or do they need a tool they can use immediately?

-Both tools are strong in their lane.
-But using them together means managing two subscriptions, two learning curves, and a handoff between systems where data can fall through the cracks.
-For teams that want prospecting data, buyer intelligence, and outreach execution in a single platform, there's a more unified approach.
+Both tools solve real problems in their respective lanes.
+But stacking them together means managing two subscriptions, two learning curves, and a handoff between systems where records can fall through the cracks.
+For teams that want prospecting data, buyer intelligence, and outreach execution in a single platform, there is a more consolidated path.

-ZoomInfo is an all-in-one AI GTM platform built on one of the largest B2B data foundations available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B + data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+ZoomInfo is an all-in-one AI GTM Platform built on one of the largest verified B2B data foundations available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily, connecting your CRM records, conversation transcripts, and behavioral signals to reveal which accounts are actually in-market.
+Access that intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or programmatically via Enterprise API and ZoomInfo MCP.

 Instantly vs. Clay vs. ZoomInfo at a glance